Cannabis News

 |

+According to one estimate by ArcView Group, a marijuana industry consulting firm, the legal marijuana market rang up $6.7 billion in sales in 2016.
+Read More...
+Marijuana Supporters To Hand Out 4,200 Joints Posted by on January 03, 2017 at 19:32:45 PT By Andrea Noble, The Washington Times Source: Washington Times Washington D.C. -- Marijuana legalization activists in the nation’s capital plan to hand out thousands of joints during President-elect Donald Trump’s inauguration as a way to raise awareness of about the fragility of legal pot under his administration.The advocacy group behind the ballot initiative that legalized pot in Washington, D.C., in 2014 will take to the streets Jan.
+20 to give away 4,200 joints — or somewhere in the neighborhood of 40 ounces of marijuana.

+“We are forced to do this type of publicity stunt because the Trump administration hasn’t mentioned marijuana once since he was elected,” said DCMJ founder Adam Eidinger.
+“It reminds people that the public wants change, and the politicians aren’t doing it.”
+Read More...
+Sen. Warren: Pull Pot Shops Out of Banking Limbo Posted by CN Staff on January 02, 2017 at 06:40:03 PT By Steve LeBlanc, Associated Press Source: Associated Press Boston -- As marijuana shops sprout in states that have legalized the drug, they face a critical stumbling block — lack of access to the kind of routine banking services other businesses take for granted.

+U.S. Sen. Elizabeth Warren, a Massachusetts Democrat, is leading an effort to make sure vendors working with legal marijuana businesses, from chemists who test marijuana for harmful substances to firms that provide security, don’t have their banking services taken away.
+Read More...
 Massachusetts Delays Opening of Marijuana Shops Posted by on December 31, 2016 at 15:20:26 PT By The Associated Press Source: New York Times Boston -- Gov. Charlie Baker has signed a bill aimed at delaying the opening of marijuana shops in Massachusetts, approved by voters in a ballot initiative in November, until mid-2018.

 A spokeswoman said Mr. Baker shared a desire with state lawmakers to thoroughly prepare for the start of a new industry distributing a controlled substance.
 But the spokeswoman, Lizzy Guyton, said the governor was “committed to adhering to the will of the voters by implementing the new law as effectively and responsibly as possible.”
 Read More...
 What Happened in WA State After Voters Legalized Posted by on December 30, 2016 at 06:32:37 PT By Christopher Ingraham Source: Washington Post USA -- The nation's first recreational marijuana shop opened nearly three years ago in Colorado.
 Since then, a growing body of research has shown that the availability of recreational marijuana — in Colorado and elsewhere — is having little to no effect on teens' propensity to smoke weed.